sirmspencer/doit/README.md

 a purposely simple aliasing tool

 ## do what?

 Well anything and nothing.

-A system to do aliasing that is both based on an idividual home alias config merged with a project specific alias config.
+A system to do aliasing that is both based on an individual home alias config merged with a project specific alias config.

 This will be an aliasing tool so simple it can do anything.
 The idea here is to alias the first bit of any cli call and then also allow for any additional part of a cli call to be added.